RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ## Partial Install

 Say you don't want to bloat your system with all of RetroPie- you also have the option to only install the emulators you want.

-### EmulationStation

-First you you need to install EmulationStation from the retopie setup script from option 5.
-It will be near the bottom of the list

-The you can auto-start emulationstation from option 3 of the retropie setup script (if you want your system to boot into emulationstation)

-You'll then need to install a theme which can be installed from option 3 of the retropie setup script (carbon will work best as the default theme)

-### RetroArch

-You need to install Retroarch if you want most of the emulators to work.
-It can be installed from option 5 of the retropie setup script
+You will want to start by installing the core packages.

-### Emulators
+### Core Packages:

-You can install the emulators that you want from option 5 of the retropie setup script, you can also install other emulators from the experimental menu.
+The core components needed for RetroPie to function are:
+- **RetroArch:** Frontend for the libretro api, necessary for most emulators to run.
+- **EmulationStation:** Frontend for sorting and launching all of your games.
+- **RetroPie Menu:** Menu in emulationstation for simpler configuration of your system.
+- **Runcommand:** The runcommand launch menu that assists launching your games with proper configurations see related wiki page [HERE](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

+### Main / Optional / Experimental

+Emulators can be installed and updated individually from the Main, Optional, and Experimental packages.

 ### Samba Roms

-If you want to use samba shares you can set them up from option 3 of the retropie setup script.
+If you want to use samba shares you can set them up from the setup/tools option of the retropie setup script.